Clarity-Digital-Twin/brain-go-brrr/TUEV_REFERENCE.md

 ```

 Checkpoint saving note: periodic checkpoints only save if `--save_ckpt` is provided.
 The script sets `--save_ckpt_freq 5` but not `--save_ckpt`, so enable it to persist epoch checkpoints.
+Best-on-val checkpoint: when validation accuracy improves, the code saves `epoch="best"` (path `checkpoint-best.pth`) — this also requires `--save_ckpt`.

+## ✅ Paper Repro Notes
+- Reported metrics (e.g., 62.32% ± 1.14% BAC) are mean ± std over repeated runs (paper states results are averaged across 3 trials).
+- Balanced accuracy is computed via PyHealth’s `multiclass_metrics_fn`, matching macro recall (unweighted mean of per-class recall).
+- Exact pretrain checkpoint hash used in the paper is not specified in this repo; ensure the same file is used for strict parity.

+## 🧩 Reconstructor Presence vs. Training
+- The reconstructor transformer module is instantiated but not used in the finetuning forward path; its parameters are included in optimizer groups but receive no gradients (no update) since they’re not involved in the forward/backward graph.

 ## BOTTOM LINE